MicrosoftDocs/power-pages-docs/power-pages-docs/templates/book-a-meeting.md

 # Schedule and manage meetings template

 Schedule and manage meetings is designed to show you the capabilities of a scheduling template.
 We've chosen the example of scheduling with a bank representative.
-The scheduling principle will apply to any industry or organization looking to stand up a scheduling portal.
+The scheduling principle will apply to any industry or organization looking to stand up a scheduling website.

 :::image type="content" source="media/meeting.png" alt-text="The Schedule and manage meetings landing page in the design studio.":::